RamesesDev/ETRACS2/patches/patch-2.02.002/ReadMe.txt

 --------------
 - Deprecate RPTOfficers.
 Lookup rpt officers from etracs users using roles
 - Fix RPTBilling bug affected by previous years quarterly computation
+- Set surcharge and interest acct when generating the bill
+- Temporary fix number to word conversion - the bug is on rameses internal library
+- Always display declared owner name when printing receipt